kachick/wait-other-jobs/README.md

 ## Startup grace period

-Judge whether the checkRun state at the moment.\
+This action only checks the status of jobs at each polling time.\
-When some jobs are triggered late after this action, we need to use the following configurations.
+Use this option when a job may start with a short delay after this action starts.

-An example of using a `wait-list`.
+Example using a `wait-list`.

 ```yaml
 with: